Oceanian literature

-Oceanian (Australasian, Melanesian, Micronesian, and Polynesian) literature developed in isolation from the rest of the world and in a unique geographical environment.
-This allowed the development of a unique literature to thrive.
-Oceanian literature was heavily influenced by religion and ritual.
-This can be seen by the large amount of religious symbolism featured in it.
+Oceanian (Australasian, Melanesian, Micronesian, and Polynesian) literature developed in a unique geographical environment that allowed the development of a unique literature to thrive.
+Oceanian literature was heavily influenced by religion, ritual and colonization.
+This can be seen by the large amount of religious symbolism and political activism featured in it.

 Another major influence in Oceanian society was its intricate oral tradition.
 For a long time, most Oceanian literature was not written down.
 As a result, stock formulas and rhyming were used in many works (these traits made it easier to memorize).
 Gods, creation myths, and spirits are also prominent in Oceanian literature, showcasing again the influence oral tradition had on the literature of Oceania.

 Modern Oceanian literature is mainly written in the English language but also feature different languages and speech.
-Literatures of Oceania particularly that of the Pacific have long been isolated from mainstream and traditional movements of literature in the West.
+The literatures of Oceania, particularly during the return to many island nations’ independence in the 1960s and 1970s, were often strongly political and invested in finding literary expression for new independent, interconnected Pacific lives.
+Oceanian writers drew on a wide, translational pool of references, with African, American, European and Indian literatures often productively woven into their texts.
 The ocean carries a lot of symbolism and meaning to the cultures and people that have travelled through, in which largely has impacted the literary cultures and historical narratives in Oceania.